 For more than a hundred years, furniture has been made of wrought iron.
-Not much furniture in the world today is made of a material that’s both long-lasting and attractive.
+Not much furniture today is made of a material that’s both long-lasting and attractive.
 Indeed, most modern furniture sacrifices durability for appearance, or vice versa.
-In contrast, wrought iron serves both purposes and lends any outdoor area a kind of rugged elegance.
+In contrast, wrought iron furniture serves both purposes and will lend any outdoor patio area a kind of rugged elegance.

 The charm is that this rugged elegance is earned over years and years — if you purchase a vintage wrought iron patio set, that is.
 So how can you tell if that patio set you’re eyeing is actually vintage or just a ripoff with a high price tag?
 We have some tips.